-Due to the exceptional electronic, thermal, and mechanical properties [1] of carbon nanotubes flexible or transparent substrates to improve the performance in diverse applications such as liquid crystal displays, sensors, and flexible antennae and radar [3-5].
-The fabrication of fully transparent and mechanically flexible TFTs using aligned CNT arrays or a random network of CNTs have demonstrated high potential of CNT networks for next generation display technologies [6, 7].
-In a transparent or flexible display, the carbon nanotube network based thin film transistors (CN-TFTs) will be placed between glass or polymer which have low thermal conductivity.
-Besides, their surfaces are usually cooled only through natural convection which can make self-heating critical especially for CN-TFTs operating in high frequency range (~ MHz) [8, 9].
-Although CNTs have high thermal conductivity [10, 11], the interfacial thermal conductance at CNT-substrate interfaces [12-19] and CNT-CNT junctions [20-24] are very low which can exacerbate the self-heating effects and can significantly degrade the TFT performance.
+Due to the exceptional electronic, thermal, and mechanical properties [1] of CNTs, their networks and arrays have been widely investigated for thin-film transistors (TFTs) [2] on flexible or transparent substrates to improve the performance in diverse applications, such as liquid crystal displays, sensors, and flexible antennae and radar [3-5].
+The fabrication of fully transparent and mechanically flexible TFTs using aligned CNT arrays or a random network of CNTs has demonstrated high potential of CNT networks for next generation display technologies [6,7].
+In a transparent or flexible display, the carbon nanotube network based TFTs (CN-TFTs) will be placed between glass or polymer which have low thermal conductivity.
+Besides, their surfaces are usually cooled only through natural convection which can make selfheating critical especially for CN-TFTs operating in highfrequency range (~MHz) [8,9].
+Although CNTs have high thermal conductivity [10,11], the interfacial thermal conductance at CNT-substrate interfaces [12-19] and CNT-CNT junctions [20-24] are very low which can exacerbate the self-heating effects and can significantly degrade the TFT performance.